A typical herb in Japanese cuisine, perilla has a distinct flavor.

 - Avoid shiso that has blackened.

-- Wrap in plastic wrap or a damp newspaper, then store in a vegetable storage bag in the refrigerator.
+- Wrap in a damp newspaper, then store in a vegetable storage container and in a refrigerator.

 - Shiso goes well as a seasoning for sashimi, a condiment for somen thin wheat noodles, and with tempura or fried foods.